Ballaghaderreen: Sports

 The local Gaelic football club is Ballaghaderreen GAA.
 It is affiliated with the Mayo GAA county board.

 Ballaghaderreen FC, the local association football (soccer) club, was founded in 1967.

 Transport

 Ballaghaderreen was previously located on the N5 national primary road linking Longford to Westport.
 However, the town was bypassed in September 2014 with the re-routing of the N5 to the north of the town.

 The nearest railway stations are in Castlerea (21 km) and Boyle (26 km).
 Ballaghaderreen was previously served by the Ballaghaderreen branch line from Kilfree Junction, with Ballaghaderreen railway station having opened on 2 November 1874 and closed permanently on 4 February 1963.
 The station house remains standing, in a state of severe dereliction, just off Station Road.

-Ballaghaderreen is on the main Dublin-Ballina bus route and there are several buses daily serving this route and is located 22 km from Ireland West Airport Knock.
+Ballaghaderreen is on the main Dublin–Ballina bus route and there are several buses daily serving this route.
+Ireland West Airport is 15 km to the west.